 - Complete training requirements by the established deadlines.

-- Complete the required information by the established deadlines.
+- Complete the Learning Abroad Facilitator Registration by the established deadlines.

-Program Assistants play an authoritative role in the program.
-They have access to FERPA- and HIPAA-protected information and are vulnerable to the same liabilities as Faculty Directors.
-By law, they are Campus Security Authorities and have health and safety responsibilities to the Program.
-This impacts the power dynamic between the Program Assistant and other students on the Program.
+Program Assistants play an authoritative role in the Program.
+They have access to FERPA- and HIPAA-protected information of program participants and have the same legal responsibilities as Faculty Directors.
+By law, they are Campus Security Authorities and have Title IX, health and safety responsibilities to the Program.
+This creates a power dynamic between the Program Assistant and student participants on the Program.
 As a result, the following requirements mitigate common conflicts of interest that impact Program Assistants:

 - If Program Assistants are employed by an organization or business that may profit from the Program, contact Learning Abroad immediately.
 The Program Assistant will need to go through the Conflict of Interest process in Academic Affairs.